Last Updated | September 25, 2022

 The medical software is quite user-friendly, meaning that patients are able to access all their family health and personal information using the MyChart tool.
 Through this, they are able to attend e-visits, schedule appointments, message their doctor, and complete questionnaires.

 There is also a MyChart Bedside feature for patients who are admitted to the hospital.
 They can use this to get in touch with the medical team caring for them.
 Also, they can use this to request help, access educational materials personalized to the patient, and review schedules.
 Learn how much Epic costs and decide if you can get Medical Device Software developed.

 What Is Epic EHR?

-Epic EHR is a cloud-based system that caters to most specialities.
-It can be used in several practices, ranging from independent practices and community hospitals to hospice centres and multi-speciality hospitals.
+Epic EHR is a cloud-based system that caters to most specialties.
+It can be used in several practices, ranging from independent practices and community hospitals to hospice centers and multi-specialty hospitals.

 There is a comprehensive patient portal available on the platform and can be used on both iOS and Android-based devices.
 This allows patients the flexibility essential in managing the requirements of their healthcare.
 Also, Epic EHR has telehealth options, ranging from video call support, patient monitoring, and follow-ups after a surgical procedure.

 Since Epic EHR works on the cloud, it is available on devices having a web browser installed, making it highly accessible.